The Office of the Prime Minister assists the Prime Minister in leading and coordinating the work of the Norwegian

 The Ministry of Culture and Equality is responsible for the policy areas of culture, equality and discrimination, copyright, the media, sport and the voluntary sector.
 The Ministry also has overarching responsibility for the state lotteries run by Norsk Tipping and for regulating gaming and lotteries run by private organisations.

 Ministry of Education and Research is responsible for primary and secondary school, upper secondary and tertiary vocational education and higher education sectors, kindergartens, cultural schools, vocational education, research and training and adult learning.

 The Ministry of Agriculture and Food has chief responsibility for food policy and agricultural policy.
 Agricultural policy covers land utilisation, agriculture and forestry, reindeer and other animal husbandry, and development of new agriculture based industries.

 The Ministry is responsible for the trade, industry and ocean policy.

-The principal responsibility of the Ministry of Petroleum and Energy is to achieve a coordinated and integrated energy policy.
-A primary objective is to ensure high value creation through efficient and environment-friendly management of Norway’s energy resources.
+The principal responsibility of the Ministry of Petroleum and Energy is to facilitate a coordinated and integrated energy policy.

 The Ministry of Transport has overall responsibility for the framework conditions for postal activities, for the civil aviation, public roads and rail transport sector and ferry services forming part of the national road system.